CloudEngineHub/smpl-rs/README.md

 ```

 ### Install and Run Python
-First follow the instructions in [Gloss] to build the python package.
+First follow the instructions in [gloss](https://github.com/Meshcapade/gloss) to build the python package.
 Afterwards, you can build the smpl_python bindings with:
 ```sh
 $ cd smpl-rs/bindings/smpl_py
 $ ./scripts/build_local.sh